Napali Coast Tours

 Honopu beach and valley have been made famous by several feature films.
 A dramatic arch in the cliff connects two white-sand beaches, with a waterfall nearby.
 Movies like King Kong, Jurassic Park, Six Days and Seven Nights, as well as Pirates of the Caribbean: At World’s End all feature this beautiful backdrop.

 After viewing all the famous sites of Napali, the captain points the boat west toward the Forbidden Island of Niihau.
-The deep channel between Kauai and Niihau is just over 15 miles across and offers the best opportunity to see an abundance of sea life that resides in these Hawaiian waters.
+The channel between Kauai and Niihau is very deep and offers the best opportunity to see an abundance of sea life that resides in these Hawaiian waters.